Governing Board Recognizes Springs Community Partner and Proclaims April Springs Protection Awareness Month

 Governing Board Archive

-The Southwest Florida Water Management District (District) is reminding residents to check the timers on their irrigation system controllers this weekend, which is the end of daylight saving time.
+The Southwest Florida Water Management District (District) is reminding residents to check the timers on their irrigation system controllers this weekend, which is the beginning of Daylight Savings Time.

-All 16 counties throughout the District’s boundaries are on year-round water conservation measures, with lawn watering limited to twice-per-week unless your city or county has a different schedule or stricter hours.
-Local governments maintaining once-per-week watering by local ordinance include Hernando, Pasco and Sarasota counties and the City of Dunedin.
+All 16 counties throughout the District’s boundaries are currently on year-round water conservation measures, with lawn watering limited to twice-per-week unless your city or county has a different schedule or stricter hours.
+Local governments maintaining once-per-week watering by local ordinance include Hernando, Pasco and Sarasota counties.

 Know and follow your local watering restrictions, but don’t water just because it’s your day.
 Irrigate your lawn when it shows signs of stress from lack of water.
 Pay attention to signs of stressed grass: